Welcome to Our 2025 Season

 Tuesday, July 15, 2025

-Cullen Ryan, Executive Director Community Housing of Maine, Deb Desantis, CEO of CSH, a national organization on homelessness, Dr. Jim O’Connell, President of Boston Health Care for the Homeless Program and subject of renowned author Tracy Kidder’s book Rough Sleepers about his work with Boston’s homeless community, and Tracy Kidder himself will join this conversation about the homelessness crisis nationally and in Greater Portland and proposed alternatives to how we currently manage this issue.
+Cullen Ryan, Executive Director Community Housing of Maine, Deborah Desantis, CEO of CSH, a national organization on homelessness, Dr. Jim O’Connell, President of Boston Health Care for the Homeless Program and subject of renowned author Tracy Kidder’s book Rough Sleepers about his work with Boston’s homeless community, and Tracy Kidder himself will join this conversation about the homelessness crisis nationally and in Greater Portland and proposed alternatives to how we currently manage this issue.

 Wednesday, August 27, 2025